Greetings, my fellow chess fans. Welcome to The Chessmaster.

 - Furious in Burious, Nebraska

-You shouldn't worry too much about your openings.
+Play chess more than ever.
 It's worth having a consistent repertoire so that you play familiar positions and get some experience in them, but don't bother learning 22 moves deep to the latest grandmaster technique.
 You won't really know what's going on.

 I'd recommend keeping it simple, with 1. e4, preferably a Ruy if Black allows it, and play either 1. …e5 or the Sicilian as Black against it.
 Against 1. d4, QGD.
 These are good openings to learn with, and knowing them well is an asset down the line — even if you eventually decide to switch to something more sophisticated.